Click on each title below to download ANHD’s most recent reports:

 The State of Bank Reinvestment in New York City: 2012 Annual analysis of banks rate of servicing neighborhood credit needs in accordance with the Community Reinvestment Act.

-INCO: From Collaboration to Transformation As the little engine that could, this group of grassroots organizations led by ANHD leveraged $1.3 billion for affordable housing in NYC and achieved passage of legislation to help thousands of low-income tenants.
+From Collaboration to Transformation: The Initiative for Neighbohood and and Citywide Organizing & The Power of Grassroots Community Development As the little engine that could, this group of grassroots organizations led by ANHD leveraged $1.3 billion for affordable housing in NYC and achieved passage of legislation to help thousands of low-income tenants.

-Keeping Banks Accountable to our Communities: ANHD’s 2011 national convening that led to the 2012 passage through NY City Council of the most comprehensive RBA in the US.
+Keeping Banks Accountable to our Communities: Report from a National Convening on Local Responsible Banking Ordinances ANHD’s 2011 national convening that led to the 2012 passage through New York City Council of the most comprehensive RBA in the US

-CDCs and The Future of New York: Building for the Community and Building for a Stronger City The many contributions CDCs (Community Development Corporations) have made throughout New York City.
+CDCs and The Future of New York: Building for the Community and Building for a Stronger City The many contributions community development corporations(CDCs) have made throughout New York City

-Leveraging Tax Abatements How New York City can achieve permanent affordability by using tax incentives to maximize the return on investment in both new construction and substantial rehabilitation projects.
+Leveraging Tax Abatements to Achieve Permanent Affordability How New York City can achieve permanent affordability by using tax incentives to maximize the return on investment in both new construction and substantial rehabilitation projects.

 Permanent Affordability: A National Conversation The convening of key stakeholders from the affordable housing community, including local and national housing agencies, policy experts, not-for-profit developers, and advocates.
 The purpose of this forum was to engage in a discussion of challenges and opportunities related to ensuring permanent affordability in subsidized housing.

-Predatory Equity: Evolution of a Crisis Impending default crisis for 100,000 New York City affordable apartments.
+Predatory Equity Report Impending default crisis for 100,000 New York City affordable apartments

-The $20,000 Stove Report on 1/40th Rent Increase Fraud Analysis of fraud in the 1/40th rent increase program and how lax oversight is undermining affordable housing.
+The $20,000 Stove: How Fradulent Rent Increases Undermine New York’s Affordable Housing Analysis of fraud in the 1/40th rent increase program and how lax oversight is undermining affordable housing

-Affordable Housing at a Crossroads Comprehensive assessment of the landscape for affordable housing production.
+Affordable Housing at a Crossroads: Not-for-Profit Housing Production in the New Marketplace Comprehensive assessment of the landscape for affordable housing production